Kajang line: Formation

+As of December 2023, a maximum of 31 of the 58 train fleet are used during peak hours.
+According to Transport Minister Anthony Loke, this is because the remaining fleet are awaiting wheel replacements, which is being carried out in stages from June 2022.

 Ridership

 In the second quarter of 2018, the quarterly ridership is a little short of 12 million, following an overall rising trend.
 However, the line is deemed to have inadequate ridership to cover the construction, operation and maintenance costs.
 A target of 250,000 daily passengers is required for the line to break even with its operation costs.

 Depots

 There are two maintenance depots for the Kajang Line, namely the Sungai Buloh depot and Kajang depots.
 The former is accessible by trains to the north of Kwasa Damansara station, while the latter is located near Sungai Jernih, where trains access the depot from Bukit Dukung instead.